Four Days in Montepulciano

 Montepulciano has a unique silhouette and serves as a very strategic location to visit some of the most beautiful sights of Tuscany: Montalcino, San Quirico d’Orcia, and Pienza on the east side, Cortona and the wonderful Trasimeno Lake on the west side, without forgetting the magic region on the north: the lunar and almost unreal landscapes of the Crete Senesi, immediately south of Siena.

-I’ll soon also tell you about my itineraries from Montepulciano
+Here are my itineraries from Montepulciano